canonical/certification-docs/Self-Test_Guide.rst

   any special configuration.
 The MAAS server may double as the Target.

 Test case
   A test to be executed as part of the certification test suite.
-Test cases include things such as "CPU Stress" and "CPU Topology."
+Test cases include things such as "stress test of system memory" and "test the CPU for clock jitter."

 Whitelist test
   A test that *must* pass for the SUT to be granted a certified status.